elmerfud/LED_WS2801/README.txt

 This is a modified version of Adafruits WS2801 library.
-It is  function compatable with my modified Adafruit_LPD8806 library so the two can be used interchangable with sketches.
+It is  function compatable with my LED_LPD8806 library (modified from the Adafruit_LDP8806) so the two can be used interchangable with sketches.

 12mm Bullet shape ----> https://www.adafruit.com/products/322
 Red - 5V